castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 24.md

 10/18/23

 We go to the seer to identify our runes/weapons that we collected
-- 4 leaf clover runestone- grants luck to the holder (+1 on all saving throws)
+- 4 leaf clover runestone #runestone - grants luck to the holder (+1 on all saving throws)
-- leaf runestone - rejuvenation (benefits to people healing from spells/potions/etc.)
+- leaf runestone #runestone - rejuvenation (benefits to people healing from spells/potions/etc.)
-- runestone with a grindstone on it - seer couldn't read this one, but when we spoke to the clerics they said it increased combat effectiveness and magic effect for +1d4 rounds (7 uses?)
+- runestone #runestone with a grindstone on it - seer couldn't read this one, but when we spoke to the clerics they said it increased combat effectiveness and magic effect for +1d4 rounds (7 uses?)
 - mini runestone bag with dwarven runes - sling stones that break open and spread into multiple runestones of war +2 (4 runestones all with +2; aka good shit)
 - *Skullbreaker* - seer only saw images of frost-laden barbarians using it to annihilate yetis (3x damage on a crit, Greathammer that can shrink to a size that Small characters can use)
 - quiver + arrows - go further and do more dmg (+10 range, +1 dmg)